 Running VS Walking Shoes: Is It Okay To Wear Running Shoes For Walking?

-In order to make a good decision, the first thing to consider is the difference between walking and running shoes.
+To make a good decision, the first thing to consider is walking and running shoes.

 Running shoes have different characteristics to them than shoes made specifically for walking.
 Running shoes tend to be lighter than shoes designed for walking.
 Since runners impact so heavily with each step, a running shoe requires a lot more cushion than a walking shoe.